ashford-2030/ashford-2030.github.io/README.md

 Share the links and information - many people do not yet know the full extent of it but now and whilst the plan is still in draft is the time to object.

+### Email Us

+mappingashford2030plan@gmail.com

 The council are supposed to publish their Core Plan 2030 sometime this summer and then a consultation with the people that it affects.
-They usually run 'roadshows' workshop type days - so this is where we need to be ready and make our voices heard too.
+They usually run 'roadshow' workshop days - so this is where we need to be ready and make our voices heard too.

 ### Sign up to the council updates and emails